 This section lists the Topics that the DDS Router will route from one Participant to the other.
-Topic HelloWorldTopic with datatype HelloWorld, and ROS 2 topic rt/chatter with datatype std_msgs::msg::dds::String will be forwarded from one domain to the other, allowing different DDS domains to interact with each other.
+Topic HelloWorldTopic with datatype HelloWorld, and ROS 2 topic rt/chatter with datatype std\msgs::msg::dds\::String\ will be forwarded from one domain to the other, allowing different DDS domains to interact with each other.

 '''

+allowlist:

+- name: HelloWorldTopic # 1

 type: HelloWorld # 1

 - name: rt/chatter # 2

 type: std_msgs::msg::dds::String

 '''